How to register as a self employed

 You will then have to collect tax and National Insurance contributions from your employees through a PAYE payroll scheme.

-We have lots of articles on staffing in our Business Advice if you’re thinking of taking on staff.
+We have lots of articles on staffing in our Business Guidance section if you're thinking of taking on staff.

 Our free Learn with Start Up Loans courses include: